jupyterlab/jupyterlab/docs/source/developer/apod_extension_tutorial.rst

 The *command palette* is the primary view of all commands available to you in JupyterLab.
-For your first addition, you're going to add a *Random xkcd comic* command to the palette and get it to show an *xkcd* tab panel when invoked.
+For your first addition, you're going to add a *Random Astronomy Picture* command to the palette and get it to show an *Astronomy Picture* tab panel when invoked.

 Fire up your favorite text editor and open the ``src/index.ts`` file in